-Feature Comment AST fields, See the prettyprinting example above.
-The declarations are inserted into the corresponding AST classes by the AST weaver.
-Any modifiers (public, private, static, etc.), are interpreted in the context of the AST class.
-I.e., not as in AspectJ where the public/private modifiers relate to the aspect.
+Feature Comment fields, See the prettyprinting example above.
+The declarations are inserted into the corresponding AS the AST weaver.
+Any modifiers (public, private, static, etc.), are interpreted in the context of the I.e., not as in AspectJ where the public/private modifiers relate to the aspect.
 Intertype declaration of attributes, equations, and rewrites.
 See the type checking example above.
 For more details, see Attributes .
-Note that access modifiers (public, private, etc.) are not supported for attributes.
-All declared attributes generate public accessor methods in the AST classes.
-D. d In an aspect you can write Declare additional WhileStmt implements LoopInterface; interfaces for AST classes.
+Note that access modit private, etc.) are not supported for attributes.
+All declared attributes generate public accessor AST classes.
+Declare In an aspect you can write additional interfaces WhileStmt implements LoopInterface; for AST classes.
 This inserts an "implements LoopInterface" clause in the generated WhileStmt class.
-In an aspect you can write Declare classes and interfaces in an aspect. interface I { } class C { } This is equivalent to declaring the interface and class in separate ordinary Java files.
-The possibility to declare them inside an aspect is just for convenience.
-Refine a method declared in another aspect.
-For extensibility it is often useful to be able to replace or refine methods declared in another aspect.
+In an aspect you can write Declare classes and interfaces in interface I { } class C { } an aspect. method declared in another For extensibility it is often useful to be able to replace or refine methods declared in another aspect.
 This can be done using a "refine" clause.
-In the following example, the aspect A declares a method $\mathfrak{m}()$ in the class C. In the aspect B, the method is replaced, using a "refine" clause.
+In the following example, the aspect A declares a method m() in the class c.
+In the aspect B, the method is replaced, using a "refine" clause.
 This is similar to overriding a method in a subclass, but here the "overridden" method is in the same class, just defined in another aspect.
 Inside the body of the refined method, the original method can be called explicitly.
-This is similar to a call to super for overriding methods. aspect A { void C.m() { } } aspect B { refine A void C.m() { // Similar to overriding. refined(); // Similar to call to super. } } Note that the refine clause explicitly states which aspect is refined (A in this case).
+This is similar to a call to super for overriding methods. aspect A { void C.m() { } } aspect B { refine A void C.m() { // Similar to overriding. refined(); // Similar to call to super.

+Note that the refine clause explicitly states which aspect is refined (A in this case).
 Additional aspects may further refine the method.
-For example, an aspect C can refine the method refined in B. In most situations, the modifiers, type parameters, and return type of the original declaration should be re-stated in the refinement.
+For example, an aspect C can refine the method refined in B.

+In most situations, the modifiers, type parameters, and return type of the original declaration should be restated in the refinement.

 The original method can be called using the keyword "refined".
 JastAdd replaces all occurrences of this keyword with the new name of the refined method.
 Be careful with how you use refined - even occurrences in string literals or comments are replaced!
-With the command line flag "refineLegacy" you can use the legacy syntax for calling the refined method: